+Invasive aspergillosis (IA) is an increasingly common life-threatening fungal infection, usually occurring in very ill patients.
 The vast majority of IA cases are due to immunocompromisation.
-There are several reasons for the patient being immunocompromised; these are ordered below by severity of immunocompromisation:
+There are several reasons why a patient may be immunocompromised; these are ordered below by severity of immunocompromisation.

 - Chemotherapy & radiotherapy for the treatment of some cancers